codebytaaron/codebytaaron/README.md

 </p>

 <p align="center">
-  Most of my work is available on GitHub, where you can follow my projects and development activity.
+  Most of my work is private on GitHub, contact me to see my private projects.
 </p>

 <p align="center">